stjordanis/github-email-notifications/README.md

 heroku addons:open sendgrid
 ```

-* Go to "Global Settings".
+* Go to "Settings"-> "Mail Settings".
+* Activate "Plain Content - Convert your plain text emails to HTML."
-* Check the "Don't convert plain text emails to HTML" box and "Update".
+  (ie, "Turn on if you don't want to convert your plain text email to HTML" -
+  we want plain content, not HTML)

 Rollbar Setup
 -------------